 In addition to filing claims online or over the phone, Nationwide allows you to start a claim through its Nationwide mobile app, where you can also upload photos of damage to your home or property.

-Nationwide earned an above industry-average score of on the most recent J.D.
-Power Property Claims Satisfaction Study, putting above many of its competitors when it comes to claims happiness.
+Nationwide earned a little below industry-average score on the most recent J.D.
+Power Property Claims Satisfaction Study, putting on-par with many competitors when it comes to claims happiness.
 That includes all aspects of the claims process, from how easy is to reach an adjuster to satisfaction with the payout.